aeszyman/athletes-of-piety/syllabus.md

 | Background Readings  | Please take notes.  |
 | Discussion Readings | Please write a reading response and prepare to discuss. |
 | Assignment Readings | Please complete an assignment. |

+## Reading Responses
+1-2 pages, double-spaced
+Please upload to Richmond Box.
+For each discussion reading, students will prepare a reading response.
+A reading response should summarize the reading and include a discussion of at least one specific passage that stood out to you.
+You may choose to use the questions below as a guide to the summary part of your reading response.
+* What is the reading's main subject?
+* What is the author's main thesis?
+* What evidence has the author used to support her or his thesis?
+* What are the author's main conclusions?